xapple/forest_puller/README.md

      904282.4970403439

-To see what information is available you can of course display the column titles and row indexes of that data frame:
+To see what information is available, you can of course display the column titles and row indexes of that data frame:

 ```python
 print(at_2017.columns)